 But it didn't end there.
 My second daughter was as different from the first as night and day right down to their coloring.
 While the first was fair, bald (eventually blond), the second was olive skinned, with a dark brown curl on top of her head.
 When they first brought her to me, I asked if they were sure she was my baby.
 I expected a replica of the first, so I was quite shocked.

+They were also different in temperament as they grew older.
+When the third daughter came along, I expected her to look like one of the older two.
+Not so, this little girl had carrot orange hair.
+Talk about shocked.
 She had a temper to match the firey head of hair.
 When she learned to walk, my father in law called her a bull in a china shop.
 She plowed through the house like she was on a mission; usually to disrupt her sisters.

 Like most people I thought sons were the same as daughters.
 I couldn't have been more wrong.
 When I held my oldest son in my arms, having a son took on a whole new meaning.
 Somehow I knew I was having a boy - don't ask me how.
 Mother's intuition?
 We didn't have ultra sounds back then, but I told the nurse, who made up the beads ahead of time, this one was a boy.
 She had used pink beads, but promised if I had a boy, she'd change them.
 When I woke up - yes, I was asleep during these births - true to her word, she had changed them to blue beads.